Sign In Forgot Password

 Viewpoints

 The Viewpoints Committee celebrates the rich diversity of the Jewish community.
 Viewpoints presents a wide variety of programs that help the congregation grow and learn together about different segments of our family, especially the interfaith, Jews of color, and the LGBTQ communities.
 These programs involve speakers, films, readings, and performance artists who hail from a wide spectrum of backgrounds.
 The one recurring program that Viewpoints sponsors is our Pride Shabbat in June.
-At that Shabbat there are special readings and speakers that highlight the LGBT Jewish experience.
+At that Shabbat service, there are special readings and speakers that highlight the LGBTQ Jewish experience.

-Programs for 2023-24
+Programs for 2024-25

 Disability Shabbat

+The Viewpoints Committee will sponsor a speaker about the efforts of local groups to provide accessibility for the disabled in the community.
+Previous speakers have included Elizabeth Davis, LCSW, CALA, Founder and Executive Director of The Bright Side Family.
 The Bright Side Family is a closely affiliated group of non-profit organizations that have been developed in response to the evolving needs of older adults in Teaneck and Bergen County.
 The organization's mission is to provide affordable housing and support services that respond to the changing needs and preferences of older adults, offer choice, promote dignity and ensure safety and comfort.
 The Bright Side Family is partnering on the Community Begins at Home project with the Township of Teaneck and Heightened, Independence and Progress.
 It is being funded by an Inclusive Healthy Communities grant from the Division of Disability Services, New Jersey Department of Human Services.

 Pride Shabbat

-Friday, June 14, 2024
+Friday, June 13, 2025

 Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Pride Month is celebrated each June to honor the 1969 Stonewall Uprising in Manhattan, which was a tipping point for the Gay Liberation Movement in the United States.
 The purpose of the commemorative month is to recognize the impact that lesbian, gay, bisexual and transgender individuals have had on history locally, nationally, and internationally.
 Temple Emeth celebrates each year with a special service.

-Keep visiting our website for updated information about new programs for 2023-24!
+Keep visiting our website for updated information about new programs for 2024-25!

 The Viewpoints Committee welcome your suggestions about future programming.
 Email viewpoints@emeth.org.